davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/parents-and-children/index.md

 ### Sample Output

-**Calls under /parents or /children will return a classType of 'AtomClusterAtomClusterRelation'.**
+**Calls under /parents or /children will return a classType of 'SourceAtomCluster'.**

 Sample output for /content/current/source/SNOMEDCT_US/9468002/parents?ticket=ST...